Matheus-Alcantara/Be-The-Hero/README.md

 ## The Project

-**Be The Hero** is project that aims to connect people interested in helping ONG's with open campaigns.
+**Be The Hero** is project that aims to connect people interested in helping non-governmental organization with open campaigns.

 ---